 With winter well and truly here and with those cold and blustery winds that seem to come directly off the snow chilling us to the bone, what better time to sit by the fire and do some planning for the upcoming warmer months in the garden.

-This month and next I will look at some individual categories of garden plants that not only add beauty to the garden but … Read more »
+This month and next I will look at some individual categories of garden plants that not only add beauty to the garden … Read more »

 A citrus for all reasons